Tyrn/wei/the-insider-en.typ

      "Why?"

-     "You said  it  yourself  - if  anybody  buys stocks,  he also  buys the company.
+     "You said  it  yourself---if  anybody  buys stocks,  he also  buys the company.
 What if somebody buys the spaceport?
 All these  ... trying to worm their way in here..."